Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Sherwood Elementary School students will benefit from multi-tiered systems of support.

-Performance Objective 1: CORE CHARACTERISTICS OF A T-2-4 READY GRADUATE: By June 2025, Sherwood Elementary School will implement at least three strategies that advance the focus on Core Characteristics for every child.
+Performance Objective 1: CORE CHARACTERISTICS OF A T-2-4 READY GRADUATE: By June 2026, Sherwood Elementary School will implement at least three strategies that advance the focus on Core Characteristics for every child.

 Evaluation Data Sources: Campus calendar and newsletters

-Strategy's Expected Result/Impact: Increase in the amount of using appropriate social skills
+Strategy's Expected Result/Impact: Increase in the amount of using appropriate social skills Parent Engagement activities and trainings

 Staff Responsible for Monitoring: Counselor